Sign In / Sign Out

-Neuroscience is concerned with understanding the structure and functioning of the nervous system and its relation to behavior.
+Neuroscience is concerned with understanding the structure and function of the nervous system and their relation to behavior.
 The field spans all levels of biological analysis with interfaces to many fields such as mathematics, law and engineering.

 The BS degree program in neuroscience consists of rigorous, in-depth training in cellular, molecular, and systems biology.
-With this broad depth of fundamental knowledge, students will move into different areas of specialization in neuroscience.
-Students will be prepared for highly collaborative and interdisciplinary research and teaching positions in neuroscience.
-The training will also enable students to enter biomedical fields that prepare students for careers medicine, nursing or veterinary medicine and to integrate developing outcomes from the research community into their practice.
+With this broad depth of fundamental knowledge, students gravitate toward different areas of specialization in neuroscience.
+Students are prepared for collaborative and interdisciplinary research and teaching positions in neuroscience.
+The degree program also enable students to enter biomedical fields that prepare students for careers in medicine, nursing or veterinary medicine and to integrate innovative outcomes from the research community into their practices.

 Liberal Arts & Sciences, College of

 A major map outlines the degree’s requirements for graduation.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 The bachelor's degree in neuroscience, especially when paired with complementary programs, prepares students for work in fields such as:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to:

 |Biological Science Teachers, Postsecondary||16.2%||$74,580|